-This past January started with an unexpected visit from a lion who set-up camp.
+It seems that every January starts with an unexpected visit from a lion who sets up camp.
 This wasn’t one of those sleepy lions, this cat was roaring.
-A New Year, a fresh start, and WHAM, I’m faced with my first of many challenging days.
-I get it, these things happen, but they kept happening.
-So how can we transform a lion into a lamb?
-I have a few tricks that work!
+A New Year, a fresh start, and WHAM, my 2019 was faced with my first of many challenging days.
+This is 2019, I’m not talking about 2020, or even 2021!

 What’s up with Diet Coke?

-Let me give you a taste of how January went along.
+Let me give you a taste of how January 2019 went along.
 Below-freezing temperatures hit our area, we had no school for eight days in one month!
 On one of those days my son and I were chatting on the couch when suddenly we heard an explosion from the garage, “What was that?”.
-My mind quickly questioned ‘was someone breaking in, where was the gas can, did a tire pop?’
+My mind quickly questioned ‘Was someone breaking in?
+Where was the gas can?
+Did a tire pop?
+Was that a gun?’
 As we peered, ever so slowly, into the garage we were welcomed with a light brownish slush on our screen door.
 The garage smelled a little sweet.
 Hmm.
-As I turned the light on my eyes widened at the car, garage ceiling, recycle bins, and even our boots.
-This brownish familiar smell stuff has exploded everywhere.
+As I turned the light on, my eyes widened at the car, garage ceiling, recycle bins, and even our boots.
+This brownish, familiar smell, stuff had exploded everywhere.
 Yep, I guess that’s what happens to a 2-liter of Diet Coke when it freezes.

-It was in that moment I decided to practice my reaction to this roar, “All you can do is clean-up the mess.
+It was at that moment I decided to practice my reaction to this roar, “All you can do is clean up the mess.
 Just do it and move on.
 Getting mad is not going to fix it.”
 I shut the door and stood there for a second.
 “At least it’s frozen”, I said to my son.
 I grabbed my stocking hat, tightened my scarf, and went to work.

 Later that afternoon I was craving a Diet Coke slushie.
-After I went through the car-wash I went to the store and got one.
+After I went through the car wash I went to the store and got one.
 The funny thing was as I backed out of my parking spot, someone else backed up too…we met in the middle…crunch; hmm.
 My soul took a deep breath in and out, and my inner voice said, “Okay Christy.
 No one was hurt.
 There is no car damage.
 These things happen.
 Learn from this, and then move on.”
-This is just one example of one day I had this past month.
+This is just one example of one day I had that January.

-The second trick is the pace.
+The second tip to anger management is knowing the pace.
 The frequency of these downers was happening one right after the other.
-My thinking immediately shifted from rolling it off my back to what’s coming next?
-This can be looked at as a good thing and a bad.
-The good helps with being alert, ready to act and prepared for the not-so-fun.
+My thinking immediately shifted from rolling it off my back to what was coming next?
+This can be looked at as a good thing and a bad one.
+The good help with being alert, ready to act, and prepared for the not-so-fun.
 The bad taints perspective.
 It’s like we’re looking for the grim so we see the grim.
 Here’s the trick with the good and the bad: what you focus on is what you’ll see the most of, pace yourself.

-Train the lion.
-It’s how we handled the situations.
-This is a skill and a skill I need to continuously work on.
+When it comes to anger management tips, this tip is like a tip on steroids.
+Skill in managing your emotions is a must, and yes, it is a skill!
+How are we handling the situation?
+This skill needs to be continuously worked on.
 My awareness of how I managed these troubles became clear to me.
 Some I did well with, others…um…I could have done better.
 I don’t like to admit I blew some things out of proportion, but gosh, it happens to all of us.
-So what do we do in this situation?
+So how do we train and master the skill of anger management?